AHNJournal/.github/profile/README.md

 Welcome to the research and development wiki of [Applied Human Neurosecurity Journal](https://open-neurosecurity.org).

-Our global mission is to promote research, education and advocacy of human neurosecurity, a emerging **science domain** expected to replace psychiatry and medicine in the future.
+Our global mission is to promote research, education and advocacy of applied human neurosecurity.

 ## Getting started